louisLasserre/louisLasserre/README.md

 - 👋 Hi, I’m @louisLasserre
-- 👀 I’m interested in learning to be a web developer
-- 🌱 I’m currently learning Ruby On rails, and is interested on integration of 3d in websites.
-- 💞️ I’m looking to collaborate on anything, it can be software or web developement.
+- 💞️ I’m looking forsward to collaborate, it can be software or web developement.
-- 📫 You can reach me by sending me an email at louis.lasserre@mmibordeaux.com
+- 📫 You can reach me by sending me an email at louis.lasserre33@gmail.com

 <!---
 louisLasserre/louisLasserre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.